Walther/tinybrain/README.md

 1. Run `yarn test` to run the unit tests
 1. Implement your neural network solution using TinyBrain, or see examples below

-The `examples` folder has an example for learning the XOR function.
+The `examples` directory has an example for learning the XOR function.

 To teach the network and run the test inputs, do e.g.